 Located at the Evergreen Aviation & Space Museum in McMinnville OR, the Evergreen Chapel opened it’s doors in September 2013.

-Designed by architect Miles Woofter, the chapel was intended to resemble a 1930’s log cabin.
+Designed by architect Miles Woofter, the chapel was meant to resemble a 1930’s log cabin.

-The chapel is over 5,500 square feet, was constructed with Douglas fir logs, and has cedar ceilings.
+The chapel is over 5,500 square feet with Douglas fir logs and cedar ceilings.
 Inside, on the west and east wings of the cruciform, there are two functioning wood burning, stone fireplaces.

 For this project, Versatile was the supplier for all exterior windows and doors.
 We produced a total of 28 units – over 1000 sq feet of glazing.

-The goal for this project was to produce custom doors and casement windows using vertical grain fir, to compliment this traditional 1930’s log cabin design.
-All of the units were to be built within an eight week timeline.
+The goal for this project was to produce custom doors and casement windows using vertical grain fir.
+The fir compliments this traditional 1930’s log cabin design.
+The timeline for these units was eight-weeks.

 Working seamlessly with the largest general contractor in the state requires on-target communications, submittals, delivery and follow through.
-While this is not unusual for Versatile, it was emphasized when working in a commercial field.
+While this is not unusual for Versatile, working in a commercial field emphasizes our quality.